-Preservation Departments.
-This includes overall planning, budgeting and associated personnel administration for these departments.
-In addition, this position has library-wide responsibility and authority for development, implementation and integration of automated library functions where applicable.
+Plans, directs and coordinates the activities of the library units involved in carrying out these activities, including overall planning, budgeting and associated personnel administration for these departments.
+In addition, this office has library-wide responsibility and authority for development, implementation and integration of automated library functions where applicable.